Wildfires took everything but their food trucks. So they fed their community.

 Then the power went out.
 Lauren and Nelson switched on their phone flashlights and began making snap decisions: They grabbed the laptop and a binder with important papers – marriage certificate, business licenses, birth certificates – and piled into the car.
 Lauren did some quick research and found a room at the Residence Inn in Long Beach, far from the smoke, heat and terror of Altadena.

-“We just got in the car, and we drove as fast as we could out of there,” Lauren said.
+“We just got in the car, and we drove as fast as we could out of there,” Lauren says.
 They could barely see through the smoke.

 Nelson remembers that his wife had the presence of mind to grab one final thing before they left home: a branded chef’s coat.
 She knew she would have to work the tech conference the next day.

-“We ended up with two pairs of shirts, pants and a chef’s coat,” Nelson said.
+“We ended up with two pairs of shirts, pants and a chef’s coat,” Nelson recalls.
 That was all the clothing they had as they started life anew.

 For days, as downed wires, unsound buildings and spot fires remained a threat, Lauren and Nelson were not allowed to enter their neighborhood to check on the fate of their rental house.
 But a neighbor sneaked onto their street and snapped some pictures, which confirmed the worst: Their home was gone, along with everything inside it, including the Christmas tree and the gifts the family had opened just two weeks earlier.

 They lost everything, and the family had no renter’s insurance to cover the losses.
-Lauren had checked into insurance multiple times, she said, and was always denied a policy.
+Lauren had checked into insurance multiple times, she says, and was always denied a policy.
 She figured it had to do with wildfires and the house’s location.
 By her estimation, the family has suffered $150,000 in losses.
-“But the sentimental value is obviously priceless,” she added.
+“But the sentimental value is obviously priceless,” she adds.

-The ceremony made Lauren and Nelson feel better, although Nelson remains on guard to keep the negative memories at arm’s length.
+The ceremony made Lauren and Nelson feel better, though Nelson remains on guard to keep the negative memories at arm’s length.

-“I just like to focus on counting my blessings because if you focus on counting the things that you miss, you will never stop,” Nelson said.
-“It’s a loop that you will never be able to escape.
+“I just like to focus on counting my blessings because if you focus on counting the things that you miss, you will never stop,” Nelson says.
+“It’s a loop that you will never be able to escape.”

 His attitude is rooted in his childhood in El Salvador, where he was the only child of a single mother and schoolteacher.
 Nelson was about 14 when a magnitude-7.7 earthquake hit in January 2001, triggering a massive landslide in his hometown of Santa Tecla, just west of San Salvador.
 The twin disasters led to hundreds of deaths, including a few of Nelson’s classmates.
 Everything inside the family home was ruined.